gwu-libraries/sfm-ui/docs/collections.rst

 Weibo timeline
 --------------

-Collects Weibos by the user and friends of the user whose credentials are provided using the `Weibo friends_timeline API
+Collects weibos by the user and friends of the user whose credentials are provided using the `Weibo friends_timeline API
 <http://open.weibo.com/wiki/2/statuses/friends_timeline>`_.